 Employing the right people.

 We like to know who we are recruiting to ensure our care and support teams consist of sensitive, compassionate, highly trained and competent people to work with unique and differing needs of those who use our service.
 To do this, firstly, we undertake value-based interviews.
-By this we mean we focus on the ‘how’ and ‘why’ a person is applying to work at Liver Care.
+By this we mean we focus on the ‘how’ and ‘why’ a person is applying to work at Liver Care and Housing.
 This allows us to explore the motivation for their application and seeks to explore their behaviour and values, and how they are aligned with those of the organisation.
-To revisit Liver Care’s Mission and Values, please click here.
+To revisit Liver Care and Housing’s Mission and Values, please click here (hyperlink please).

 We then undertake a series of background checks as we have a duty to ensure that we safeguard our customers; by this we mean protecting customer’s health, wellbeing and human rights, and enabling them to live free from harm, abuse and neglect.
 This is fundamental to creating a high-quality care service.
 All of our staff work to the regulatory Codes of Practice; including that of the Health and Care Professions Council – England.

-All individuals joining Liver Care, require an Enhanced Disclosure and Barring Service (DBS).
+All individuals joining Liver Care and Housing, require an Enhanced Disclosure and Barring Service (DBS).
 These checks are designed for those planning to work in a support or care role for vulnerable adults or children, which is why they are necessary for the care sector.